NCEAS/vegbank2/helm/docs/API_AUTHORIZATION.md

 #### Log In via ORCID

-Visit the VegBank [login endpoint](https://api.vegbank.org/login), and it will redirect you to ORCID authentication page.
+Visit the VegBank [login endpoint](https://api.vegbank.org/login), and it will redirect you to the ORCID authentication page.
 Login with your ORCID credentials.
 Once login is successful you'll receive a JSON response containing your OAuth access token

    Response example:
    ```json